-This page describes the process of exporting models in the SavedModel format of TensorFlow 2.
+This page describes the details of exporting (saving) a model from a TensorFlow program to the SavedModel format of TensorFlow 2.
 This format is the recommended way to share pre-trained models and model pieces on TensorFlow Hub.
 It replaces the older TF1 Hub format and comes with a new set of APIs.
 You can find more information on exporting the TF1 Hub format models in TF1 Hub format export.
+You can find details on how to compress the SavedModel for sharing it on TensorFlow Hub here.

 SavedModel is TensorFlow's standard serialization format for trained models or model pieces.
 It stores the model's trained weights together with the exact TensorFlow operations to perform its computation.
 It can be used independently from the code that created it.
 In particular, it can be reused across different high-level model-building APIs like Keras, because TensorFlow operations are their common basic language.